DavidJFelix/switch_case/README.rst

     if when(4): pass
     if when(6): pass
     if when(8):
-        print 'n is a even number'
+        print 'n is an even number'
         when.stop()
     if when(3): pass
     if when(5): pass
     if when(7):
         print 'n is a prime number'
         when.stop()
-    if when.default():
+    if when.default:
         print 'Only single-digit numbers are allowed'